stan-dev/design-docs/designs/0032-stan-output-formats.md

 Not recorded explicitly are the chain and iteration information, when running multiple chains, or timestamp information for processing events.

-The structure of these outputs can be best represented either as table or as a named list of heterogenous elements.
+The structure of these outputs can be best represented either as table, i.e., a 2d array of named columns and one or more rows of data, or as a named list of heterogenous elements.
-A cross-cutting classification is whether or not the outputs are one-time outputs or streaming.
+A cross-cutting classification is whether or not the data it output once or many times per inference run on a streaming basis.
-From the above discussion, we see the following outputs of interest.

 - Algorithm configuration -  output once, at the start of the inference run.
 This information is best structured as a set of name, value pairs, which can be output as a JSON object.

 - Parameter initial values - output once, in tabular format.

-- Posterior sample - output at end of iteration - streaming data in tabular format
+- Posterior sample - output once per draw - streaming data in tabular format

-- Algorithm diagnostic - currently output every iteration - streaming data in tabular format
+- Algorithm diagnostic - currently output once per draw - streaming data in tabular format

 - Metric & step size - output once, at end of adaptation - the step-size is scalar, the metric is tabular, the metric type is implicit - unit, diagonal, full matrix.